jmleach-bst/sim2Dpredictr/README.md

 ## Installation

-You can install the lateset version of sim2Dpredictr from [github](https://github.com) with:
+You can install the latest version of sim2Dpredictr from [github](https://github.com) with:

 ``` r